 Use of Partial Recirculation to Limit Build-Up of Cabin Carbon Dioxide Concentrations to Safe Limits per ASHRAE Standard-62 2020-01-1245

 Carbon dioxide exhaled by occupants remains within the cabin during operation of HVAC unit in recirculation mode.
 The CO2 inhaled by the occupants goes into their blood stream that negatively affects occupant’s health.
-ASHRAE Standard-621 specifies the safe levels of carbon dioxide in conditioned space for humans.
+ASHRAE Standard-62 (1999) specifies the safe levels of carbon dioxide in conditioned space for humans.
 The CO2 concentration limit per ASHRAE is 700 ppm over ambient conditions on a continuous basis.
 Based on the test data, at worst case scenario (idle condition where body leakage will be a minimal) results in CO2 concentrations of 1601, 2846, 4845 and 6587 ppm respective for 1 to 4 occupants in 30 minutes.

 Author has also conducted test by imposing ASHRAE standard-62.
 A controller was programmed for operating the blower unit’s intake door to go from recirculation to OSA mode when the measured carbon dioxide ppm level goes above 1100 ppm.
 The door stays in OSA mode until the cabin carbon dioxide falls to approximately 500ppm.
 By imposing these limits, the blower unit’s intake door cycles between 3 minutes to 6.5 minutes with four to one occupants in the cabin.
 Hence, cycle time for two and three occupants in cabin will fall between 3 to 6.5 minutes.